 - ICSI: Intra-cytoplasmic Sperm Injection.
 A single sperm is selected and injected directly into the centre of the egg.

 - IUI: Intrauterine Insemination.
 IUI occurs at a doctor's office and involves placing sperm directly into the uterus.

 - IUI-ready: Washed sperm that is suitable for all clinical procedures, like IUI and IVF.
 You can also use IUI-ready sperm for home insemination.

 - IVF: In Vitro Fertilization.
 In IVF treatment, the egg and sperm are fertilized in a petri dish and then transferred to the uterus.

 Even More Fertility Abbreviations

 - LH: Luteinizing Hormone.
 Produced in the pituitary gland and a rise in LH triggers ovulation.

 - LH-Surge: When your Luteinizing Hormone peaks sharply, indicating that you will ovulate within an average of 36 hours.
 The LH Surge is what Ovulation Predictor Kits test for.

 - MOT: Number of millions of motile (moving) sperm per ml.
 Cryos sperm straws are ½ ml.
-As an example, a MOT10 is guaranteed to have a minimum of 5 million motile sperm per straw – up to 9.5 million motile sperm.
+For example, a MOT10 is guaranteed to have a minimum of 5 million motile sperm per straw – up to 9.5 million motile sperm.
 A MOT20 is guaranteed to have between 10 – 15 million motile sperm per straw.

 - OPT: Ovulation Predictor Test.
-OPT predicts when ovulation will occur by measuring your LH and when the LH-surge occurs.
+OPT predicts when ovulation will occur by measuring your LH and when the LH surge occurs.

 - OPK: Ovulation Predictor Kit.
 OPK predicts when ovulation will occur through measures of your LH and LH-surge occurs.